SharukhGV/SharukhGV/README.md

 - My favorite video game is **Kirby64: The Crystal Shards**, by HAL Laboratory/Nintendo
 - My favorite non-religious book is **The Little Prince**, by Antoine de Saint-Exupéry
-- My favorite movie is **Nausicaa of the Valley of the Wind** by Studio Ghibli
+- My favorite movie is **Nausicaa of the Valley of the Wind** by Hayao Miyazaki

 <p align="left">